f4exb/sdrangel/plugins/channelrx/demoddsd/readme.md

 <h3>3a: Symbol PLL lock indicator</h3>

-Since dsdcc version 1.7.0 the synbol synchronization is done with a PLL fed by a ringing filter (narrow passband) tuned at the symbol rate and itself fed with the squared magnitude of the discriminator signal.
-This works significantly better than with the ringing filter alone used in previous versions.
+Since dsdcc version 1.7.1 the synbol synchronization can be done with a PLL fed by a ringing filter (narrow passband) tuned at the symbol rate and itself fed with the squared magnitude of the discriminator signal.
+For signals strong enough to lock the PLL this works significantly better than with the ringing filter alone that was the only option in versions <= 1.6.0.
+Version 1.7.0 had the PLL enabled permanently.

+However with marginal signals the ringing filter alone and a few heuristics work better.
+This is why since DSDcc version 1.7.1 the PLL became optional.

+You can use this button to toggle between the two options:

+  - with the locker icon in locked position: PLL is engaged
+  - with the locker icon in unlocked position: PLL is bypassed

-This indicator lights itself in green when the PLL lock is acquired.
+When in lock position the button lights itself in green when the PLL lock is acquired.
 Occasional drops may occur without noticeable impact on decoding.

 <h3>4: Symbol synchronization zero crossing hits in %</h3>

 This is the percentage per symbols for which a valid zero crossing has been detected.
 The more the better the symbol synchronization is tracked however the zero crossing shifts much not deviate too much from 0 (see next).

-Since dsdcc version 1.7.0 and its PLL the figure should be 100% all the time in presence of a locked signal.
+With the PLL engaged the figure should be 100% all the time in presence of a locked signal.
 Occasional small drops may occur without noticeable impact on decoding.

 <h3>5: Zero crossing shift</h3>